Creamy Chicken and Mushroom Soup

 The saucepan should have a lot of golden brown bits and residue stuck to the bottom.
 Without removing the pan from the heat, add butter.
 Before it is completely melted, add celery and stir.
 Add mushrooms and stir.
 Allow to cook without stirring for 3-5 minutes.
 Using a wooden or bamboo spoon, stir mixture, scraping up cooked-on bits from the bottom of the pan.
 Mixture should be thick and saucy in appearance.

-Add green onions and sprinkle mixture with remaining 1 tablespoon of quinoa flour and chicken bouillon.
+Add green onions and sprinkle mixture with remaining 1 tablespoon of quinoa flour and chicken noodle soup.
 Stir well and continue cooking for 3 minutes, until mixture is thickened.

 Add milk ansd water in a stream, stirring constantly, and cook until soup comes to a boil.
 Reduce heat to medium and simmer, uncovered, for about 10 minutes until thick and creamy.
 Stir occasionally to prevent milk from burning on the bottom of the pan.